Lisa Whelchel: Writing

+Survivor

 On August 20, 2012, Whelchel was announced as a contestant in Survivor: Philippines as a member of the Tandang tribe.
 She joined retired Major League Baseball star Jeff Kent as one of the season's two "celebrity" contestants.
-A former television star, she elected to keep her true identity a secret from the other contestants, many of whom were too young to have watched The Facts of Life during its original run and thus did not recognize her.
+As a former television star, Welchel elected to keep her true identity a secret from the other contestants, many of whom were too young to have watched The Facts of Life during its original run and thus would not have recognized her.
 Michael Skupin and Jonathan Penner, who were around Whelchel's age, as well as eventual winner Denise Stapley, were the only ones to recognize her as "Blair Warner".

 On November 14, 2012, Whelchel announced via her Twitter account that she was suffering from West Nile fever and had been advised by her doctor that recovery would take approximately one year.
 She did not specify whether she had contracted the arbovirus while in the Philippines shooting Survivor.

 On December 16, 2012, Whelchel made it to the Final Tribal Council, where fellow contestant and jury member Jonathan Penner revealed to the rest of the jury that she was a former child star.
 In the end, she received one jury vote from RC Saint-Amour and tied with returning contestant Michael Skupin for runner-up, both losing to eventual winner Denise Stapley.
 She was also voted the Sprint Player of the Season, winning $100,000 by a margin of about .7 percent against Malcolm Freberg.

 Hosting duties

 On January 14, 2013, Whelchel co-hosted several episodes of The Jeff Probst Show with Survivor host, Jeff Probst.

-In January 2019, Whelchel promoted The Facts of Life marathon on the MeTV television network, where she had hosted Collector's Call since April 7, 2019.
+In April 2019, Whelchel hosted a The Facts of Life marathon on the MeTV television network, as a lead-in for a preview of her series Collector's Call that debuted later that year and will be in Season 6 slated to begin in 2025.

 Personal life

-On July 9, 1988, Whelchel married Steven Cauble, who was an associate pastor at The Church on the Way in Van Nuys, California, which Whelchel attended at the time.
-The couple, who have three adult children, divorced in March 2012 and remain on friendly terms.
-In 2019, Whelchel married Pete Harris, who is a psychologist based in Nashville, Tennessee.
-She is stepmother to his son.
+After recording her music album, Whelchel briefly dated fellow Christian musician Steve Taylor and appeared in his music video for Meltdown (at Madame Tussaud's).On July 9, 1988, Whelchel married Steven Cauble, who was an associate pastor at The Church on the Way in Van Nuys, California, which Whelchel attended at the time.
+The couple, who have three adult children, divorced in March 2012.